go-noisetls/noise_socket_spec/noise_socket.md

 ```

-In the **Second handshake message** server responds to client with the handshake message index it chose and the response itself.
+In the **Second handshake message** server responds to client with the following structure

 Second packet structure:
  - 1 byte index of the message that responder responds to
+ - 1 byte message type it sends in case server supports noise pipes.
+See section [9.2](http://noiseprotocol.org/noise.html#compound-protocols-and-noise-pipes) of the original doc.
+0 if server accepted IK message, 1 if it started XX_Fallback
  - **Noise message**